BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Tendell/README.md

 You can ask about their background, their expectations, their familiarity with the concepts, and their learning goals.
 This will help you tailor your speech to their needs and interests, as well as avoid repeating information they already know or skipping over details they don't understand.

 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?

+To make content accessible to those with limited technical knowledge, use clear and concise language, break down complex concepts into simpler terms, provide clear instructions, use headings to structure content, include visuals like images and diagrams where appropriate, and consider adding alternative text descriptions for images, ensuring good color contrast, and avoiding jargon or technical terms whenever possible.

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?